kedacore/keda-docs/content/docs/2.10/operate/prometheus.md

 - `keda_resource_totals` - Total number of KEDA custom resources per namespace for each custom resource type (CRD).
 - `keda_trigger_totals` - Total number of triggers per trigger type.
 - Metrics exposed by the `Operator SDK` framework as explained [here](https://sdk.operatorframework.io/docs/building-operators/golang/advanced-topics/#metrics).

+### Admission Webhooks

+The KEDA Webhooks expose Prometheus metrics which can be scraped on port `8080` at `/metrics`.
+The following metrics are being gathered:

+- `scaled_object_validation_total`- The current value for scaled object validations.
+- `scaled_object_validation_errors` - The number of validation errors.

 ### Metrics Server